How to hook up your SEGA Genesis – Model 1

 NOTE: The Original Genesis does not output sound in Stereo.
 So many RCA AV cables will only have 1 audio plug (Red, or White) not both.
 In this case you should plug the audio cable (regardless of color) into the White port on your TV, as most TVs will recognize you only have 1 sound cable plugged in (mono) and still output the sound from both left and right speakers, which is better than having it only come out of one side of the TV.

 1/8 Headphone Jack to Stereo RCA cable:

 This port is used to pump stereo sound from your games out to your TV or Stereo.
 The AV port on the back does not output stereo audio.
-This is very noticable on a game like Sonic the Hedgehog, where everytime you grab a ring, the sound jumps from right and left in stereo.
+This is very noticeable on a game like Sonic the Hedgehog, where every time you grab a ring, the sound jumps from right and left in stereo.
 So use this option whenever you can for the sound, Heck! you could even use headphones if you want!
 Don’t forget to turn the VOLUME KNOB up when you do use this.

 METHOD #1 – RF Connection

 (Original model MK-1601)